gukihuman/algorithms-python-hiryanov/README.md

 Some tasks are visual, e.g. tasks of 'Turtle' from Lecture 01.
 There is no written tests for it.
 Just run the files and look at the result.

+Names of the files inside lectures-directories always starts from the number of lecture.
+It has been made for a better navigate purpose.
+Becouse sometimes files from different lectures are opened at the same time.